AI

 LlamaIndex excels at one thing: connecting LLMs to your data.
 If you need to build a system that searches through documents, creates embeddings, and retrieves context for AI responses, LlamaIndex handles this well.
 The high-level API lets you prototype quickly.
 The indexing and retrieval modules are solid.

-Where LlamaIndex struggles: anything beyond basic retrieval.
-Need complex multi-step logic?
+Where LlamaIndex struggles: anything beyond data-focused workflows.
+Need complex multi-step reasoning with arbitrary logic?
 Limited options.
-Want fine-grained control over prompts?
+Want fine-grained control over agent behavior?
 Fight with opinionated abstractions.

 LangChain takes the opposite approach.
 It gives you maximum flexibility through modular components you can chain together.
 Agents, tools, memory, custom chains - you can build sophisticated workflows.

-The catch: that flexibility comes with serious baggage.
-Dependency bloat is a common complaint.
+The catch: that flexibility still comes with serious baggage.
+Dependency bloat remains a complaint.
 Installing LangChain pulls in dozens of packages.
 Many teams report spending as much time understanding LangChain as building features.

 Performance tells part of the story.
 Analysis comparing frameworks to direct API calls found that for simple requests, direct implementation shows measurably lower latency and reduced costs.
 The framework overhead is real.